RottabMahmoud/crealytics/README.md

 ## npm i react-virtualized, for handling large Input Autocomplete

-## Created Search as a Separate Component, while adding to it the Autocomplete UI, using reac-t virutalized and added the onChange
+## Created Search as a Separate Component, while adding to it the Autocomplete UI, using react virutalized and added the onChange

 ## Functionality as well, on the Search Input Field

 ## Created a Images Component, and added a Popover Component to be rendered once an Item is selected for Expansion

+## Used React testing library using jest to test all of my Components Intial rendering

+## Tested the Search Input field value to be changed upon typing

+## Tested all of the buttons are working in the ProductList Component. to make sure that we can expand an item, or use the pagination pannel

 ### `yarn start`